-- 6.1 Only Members in Good Standing.
+6.1 Only Members in Good Standing.
 The Company shall employ only members in good standing with the Union, as defined by the Union's constitution and by-laws.
 For the purposes of this Agreement, a duly authorized Union Work Permit shall also constitute good standing with the Union.
-Failure to show good standing with the Union shall be sufficient reason and just cause for dismissal. - 6.2 The Union shall furnish all Employees covered by this Agreement to perform work in the job classifications of each department as listed in Schedule "A" of this Agreement.
-The Union shall maintain an availability list of available and qualified Members to work in each classification recognized in the Agreement. - 6.3 Department Rosters.
+Failure to show good standing with the Union shall be sufficient reason and just cause for dismissal.

+6.2 The Union shall furnish all Employees covered by this Agreement to perform work in the job classifications of each department as listed in Schedule "A" of this Agreement.
+The Union shall maintain an availability list of available and qualified Members to work in each classification recognized in the Agreement.

+6.3 Department Rosters.
 The Union shall maintain a roster of its available members within each department.

-- 6.4 Referrals Roster.
-The Union shall also maintain a roster of available and qualified workers who are not members of the Union. - 6.5 When the Union is unable to supply available and qualified workers in accordance with the preceding article, the company may employ a non-member in accordance with article 11. - 6.6 The Company shall not unreasonably refuse to accept workers dispatched under sections 6.2, 6.3 and 6.4.
+6.4 Referrals Roster.
+The Union shall also maintain a roster of available and qualified workers who are not members of the Union.

+6.5 When the Union is unable to supply available and qualified workers in accordance with the preceding article, the company may employ a non-member in accordance with article 11.

+6.6 The Company shall not unreasonably refuse to accept workers dispatched under sections 6.2, 6.3 and 6.4.
 The Company, when requested by the Union, shall be required to state their reasons in writing when refusing to engage an available member who is qualified in the requested category.
-In these instances, the Union will review the grounds presented by the Company and if these are found to be legitimate, the Union will not unreasonably force the Company to hire the member. - 6.7 Upgrades.
+In these instances, the Union will review the grounds presented by the Company and if these are found to be legitimate, the Union will not unreasonably force the Company to hire the member.

+6.7 Upgrades.
 If, at the direction of the Company, an Employee works in a classification higher than the classification under which the Employee is called for work, the higher rate shall prevail for the time worked.
 If the Employee works for more than two hours in the higher classification, the higher rate shall prevail for the entire day.
-The Employee automatically reverts to their regular classification on the following day unless they are notified to the contrary. - 6.8 The Company shall clearly indicate whether the call is a daily or weekly position when placing their calls for crew requirements with the Union. - 6.9 In the event that the Union, in any specific instance, is unable to fill a position requested by the Company, the Company may make other arrangements and inform the Union of their action on that specific occasion, in accordance with article 11.
+The Employee automatically reverts to their regular classification on the following day unless they are notified to the contrary.
+Employees must submit all required documentation to be eligible for the upgrade.
+This may include but is not limited to a new top sheet, start slip and time sheet.

+6.8 The Company shall clearly indicate whether the call is a daily or weekly position when placing their calls for crew requirements with the Union.

+6.9 In the event that the Union, in any specific instance, is unable to fill a position requested by the Company, the Company may make other arrangements and inform the Union of their action on that specific occasion, in accordance with article 11.
 The Union shall not be deemed to be in breach of this Agreement if unable to supply Employees.